Alfred Hitchcock: Gainsborough Pictures and work in Germany

 When he returned to England, Hitchcock was one of the early members of the London Film Society, newly formed in 1925.
-Through the Society, he became fascinated by the work by Soviet filmmakers: Dziga Vertov, Lev Kuleshov, Sergei Eisenstein, and Vsevolod Pudovkin.
-He would also socialise with fellow English filmmakers Ivor Montagu and Adrian Brunel, and Walter C. Mycroft.
+Through the Society, he became fascinated by the work by Soviet filmmakers: Dziga Vertov, Lev Kuleshov, Sergei Eisenstein and Vsevolod Pudovkin.
+He would also socialise with fellow English filmmakers Ivor Montagu, Adrian Brunel and Walter Mycroft.
+Hitchcock recognised the value in cultivating his own brand, with the director aggressively promoting himself during this period.
+In a 1925 London Film Society meeting he declared directors were what mattered most in making films, with Donald Spoto writing that Hitchcock proclaimed, "We make a film succeed.
+The name of the director should be associated in the public's mind with a quality product.
+Actors come and go, but the name of the director should stay clearly in the mind of the audience."

 Hitchcock established himself as a name director with his first thriller, The Lodger: A Story of the London Fog (1927).
 The film concerns the hunt for a Jack the Ripper-style serial killer who, wearing a black cloak and carrying a black bag, is murdering young blonde women in London, and only on Tuesdays.
 A landlady suspects that her lodger is the killer, but he turns out to be innocent.
-To convey the impression footsteps were being heard from an upper floor, Hitchcock had a glass floor made so that the viewer could see the lodger pacing up and down in his room above the landlady.
 Hitchcock had wanted the leading man to be guilty, or for the film at least to end ambiguously, but the star was Ivor Novello, a matinée idol, and the "star system" meant that Novello could not be the villain.
 Hitchcock told Truffaut: "You have to clearly spell it out in big letters: 'He is innocent.'"
 (He had the same problem years later with Cary Grant in Suspicion (1941).)
 Released in January 1927, The Lodger was a commercial and critical success in the UK.
-Upon its release the trade journal Bioscope wrote: "It is possible that this film is the finest British production ever made".
+Upon its release, the trade journal Bioscope wrote: "It is possible that this film is the finest British production ever made".
 Hitchcock told Truffaut that the film was the first of his to be influenced by German Expressionism: "In truth, you might almost say that The Lodger was my first picture."
-He made his first cameo appearance in the film, sitting in a newsroom.
+In a strategy for self-publicity, The Lodger saw him make his first cameo appearance in a film, where he sat in a newsroom.

+Continuing to market his brand following the success of The Lodger, Hitchcock wrote a letter to the London Evening News in November 1927 about his filmmaking, participated in studio-produced publicity, and by December 1927 he developed the original sketch of his widely recognised profile which he introduced by sending it to friends and colleagues as a Christmas present.